 - The butcher will likely remove the gallbladder from your liver before you purchase it.
-I also like to cut away any bit of tendon or ‘miscellaneous bits’ leaving only the liver behind.
-However if you’re following the instructions for a smooth pate there is no need to do this as the sieve will catch all those bits.
+I also like to cut away any bit of tendon, tough membrane or ‘miscellaneous bits’ leaving only the liver behind.
+However, if you’re following the instructions for a smooth pate there is no need to do this as the sieve will catch all those bits.

 - You can add a dash of alcohol to a liver pate recipe if you fancy it.
 Traditionally, a port or calvados would be used, but if you get into making regular batches of homemade liver pate, do shake it up a bit and try something new.
 Why not try a dash of brandy, whisky or rum?
 If you find a new favourite, please let us know in the comments below!

 How do you make a smooth liver pate?